 France eliminates England from World Cup after missed penalty kick

-England striker Harry Kane had a chance to even the score late in the match, but he sent a penalty attempt over the bar.

-It was his second spot kick of the match.
-He earlier scored to make it 1-1 after Aurelien Tchouameni had given France the lead.
+"That's football," England coach Gareth Southgate said.
+"There is nobody I would rather have in that situation and if we had one tomorrow, I'd feel exactly the same way."

+France is looking to become the first country to successfully defend its World Cup title since Brazil — led by Pele — won back-to-back tournaments in 1958 and 1962.
+Italy also won two World Cups in succession in 1934 and 1938.

-France will next face Morocco in the semifinals on Wednesday.
+France will next face Morocco on Wednesday for a spot in the final.
 The Moroccans became the first African team to reach the semifinals at the World Cup by beating Portugal 1-0 earlier in the day.

+"We are getting to the semifinals.
+We are closer to the final and this was an important achievement tonight and we can believe, but we have an important game on Wednesday," France coach Didier Deschamps said.
+"In the past the world champions didn't always do well in the next World Cup and we've managed to do that."

 A posy of white lilies and a framed photograph of Wahl taken in Qatar was left at Wahl's media seat that had been assigned to the 49-year-old journalist.